Configurations of an Articulated Arm and Singularities of Special Multi-Flags: Introduction and results

-More precisely, in the tower (\ref{proj}) we can define sub-towers by taking the tower of Cartan prolongation of any fiber of $P^j(m)\ap P^{j-1}(m)$.
-We get the so called " baby monsters" in \cite{CMH}, so that, in each vector space $\D_k(p)\subset T_pP^k(m)$ we have a family of "critical" hyperplanes coming from these "baby monsters".
-One of them is the vertical space $V_pP^k(m)$ i.e. the tangent space to a fiber of $P^k(m)\ap P^{k-1}(m)$.
-A point $p\in P^k(m)$ can be written $p=(p_{k-1},z)$ where $p_{k-1}\in P^{k-1}(m)$ and $z$ is a line in $\D_{k-1}(p_{k-1})$.
-The point $p$ is called {\it vertical} if $z$ is tangent to the fiber at $p_{k-1}$, {\it tangency} if $z$ is not vertical but belongs to one critical hyperplane and otherwise $p$ is called {\it regular}.
-So we can affect to $p$ a word in letters $\{R,V,T\}$ so that the letters of rank $l$ is $R$ or $V$ or $T$ according to the fact that the projection of $p$ onto $P^l(m)$ is regular or vertical or tangency respectively.
+Recently, A.L.~Castro and R.~Montgomery proposed, in~\cite{CMH}, a~codif\/ication of singularities of multi-f\/lags founded on the tower of projective bundles~\eqref{proj} using {\bf RC} and {\bf RVT} codes.
+This codif\/ication gives rise to a~new classif\/ication of the singularities of special multi-f\/lags in terms of {\bf RVT} classes.
+More precisely, in tower~\eqref{proj} one can def\/ine sub-towers by taking the tower of Cartan prolongation of any f\/iber of $P^j(m)\rightarrow P^{j-1}(m)$.
+Therefore, we obtain the ``baby monsters'' (see~\cite{CMH}).
+It follows that in each vector space $\Delta_k(p)\subset T_pP^k(m)$ we have a~family of ``critical'' hyperplanes, coming from these sub-towers.
+We can note, that one of these hyperplanes is the vertical space $V_pP^k(m)$, i.e.\ the tangent space on a~f\/iber of $P^k(m)\rightarrow P^{k-1}(m)$.
+A point $p\in P^k(m)$ can be written as $p=(p_{k-1},z)$, where $p_{k-1}\in P^{k-1}(m)$ and~$z$ is a~line in $\Delta_{k-1}(p_{k-1})$.
+Therefore,~$p$ is called {\it vertical} if~$z$ is tangent to the f\/iber at $p_{k-1}$, and {\it tangency} if~$z$ is not vertical but belongs to one critical hyperplane.
+Otherwise,~$p$ is called {\it regular}.
+Thus, we can af\/fect to~$p$ a~word composed of letters $\{R,V,T\}$ such that the letter of rank~$l$ is either~$R$,~$V$ or~$T$, depending on whether the projection of~$p$ onto $P^l(m)$ is regular, vertical, or tangency, respectively.